jaysalw/csref.dev/docs/index.md

     If you wish to help us with this collection of notes, feel free to head to the GitHub Repo.

 <div class="hero">
    This site is a collection of lecture notes and lab notes from the BCs (Hons) in Computer Science at Leeds Trinity University.
-If you would like to contribute, please see the below page.
+If you would like to contribute, please see the below page.<br>
   <a class="md-button md-button--primary" href="how_it_works/">Contribute</a>
 </div>